Audio Cough Detection

 For example, in this “cough detection” dataset, we captured several contextual properties such as subject, age, gender, etc. Using these we would be able to build a model for different age groups that most likely would be more accurate and compact than attempting to build a single general model.

-The video below goes into how to create and update metadata and segment label properties in the SensiML Data Capture Lab.
+The video below goes into how to create and update metadata and segment label properties in the SensiML Data Studio.

 Capturing Data